 – Lack of tact or poor timing

-Here’s three things you can do to gain more cooperation from others for your change effort:
+Here’s three things that you can do when you respond to others to gain more cooperation from them for your change effort:

 - Spend quality time in two way communication with your team members to understand their perspective about the change effort you are proposing.